FarronF/limerick-council-meetings/meetings/2021/03/09-Virtual Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 9th February 2021.md

  €2,000 for Public Lighting in Coolcappagh Village.

- €300 for Christmas Crib in the Adare-Rathkeale Municipal District Office.--- 6
+ €300 for Christmas Crib in the Adare-Rathkeale Municipal District Office.
+---
+6

 On the proposal of Councillor O’Brien, seconded by Councillor Teskey, it was agreed to